 My soil test results came back with a recommendation to apply 4 lbs. of nitrogen per 1,000 sq. ft. of lawn area.
 I thought you guys recommended less?

 Right you are!
 The UME recommendation for cool-season turf (fescue and bluegrass) is as low as .7- .9 lb. of nitrogen per 1,000 sq. ft.
 Always follow UME lawn fertilization guidelines, regardless of who tests your soil.

 I want to be more self-sufficent and knowledgeable so shouldn’t I be doing my own soil testing with one of those store-bought kits?

 Using a professional lab is recommended because they can test wider range of nutrients with greater accuracy than a store-bought kit.
 These kits typically test soil pH, phosphorous, and potassium.
 Here is a brief 2007 summary of a comparison of the accuracy of some commercially available home gardener soil test kits.

-Please send us an e-mail question or call us (1-800-342-2507) if you have soil testing questions or need a soil test bag.
+Please send us a question at Ask the Experts if you have soil testing questions or need a soil test bag.
 We can also help you interpret soil test results and recommendations.
 HGIC challenges YOU to have your soil tested this year!